ibtissembdh/add-a-resume/README.md

 ### The resume includes
 1. A section of coordinates:
     * The name.
     * The first name.
     * Email
     * Phone number
     * picture
     * Title of the CV (Example: infographer, web developer etc….)

- 2. Sections delimited by different titles :
+ 2. Sections delimited by different titles:

     2.1.
-Experience.
+Experience:

           *  Title of the experiment with the date.
           *  Description of the experience.

      2.2.
-Training.
+Training:

           * Title of the training with the date
           * Description of the training

      2.3.
 Skills.

      2.5. hobbies.

  * A user can ___add different experiences, training, skills,hobbies
   each section can be modified or deleted___.